WCRP-CMIP/obs4MIPs/index.md

 Some of these products are made available via ESGF, with version control and other registered content managed on [a separate Github repository](https://github.com/PCMDI/obs4MIPs-cmor-tables).

-Obs4MIPs is a project of the [Earth System Modelling and Observations (ESMO)](https://www.wcrp-esmo.org/projects-and-panels), a core project of the World Climate Research Programme.
+Obs4MIPs is a project of the World Climate Research Programme's [Earth System Modelling and Observations (ESMO)](https://www.wcrp-esmo.org/projects-and-panels).
 The [obs4MIPs Steering Group](SteeringGroupd.md) is working closely with the [CMIP International Project office](https://wcrp-cmip.org/cmip-governance/project-office/).

 Discussions are underway to revamp obs4MIPs with a priority to make products more readily available.
 If you would like to be involved please contact us and let us